Private stammering therapist list & reviews

-Here's a list of speech & language therapists working in the private sector who work with people who stammer, with reviews from STAMMA members.
+There are lots of speech & language therapists (SLTs) in the private sector who work with people who stammer.
+Private therapy isn't cheap, so you might find these reviews from STAMMA members useful if you're exploring options for private therapy.

-Click on the therapist's name to visit their website and get more details.
+Click on the therapist's name below to visit their website and get more details.

-If you've worked with a private speech & language therapist, for you or your child, and would like to leave a review, email editor@stamma.org for details.
+If you've worked with a private SLT, for you or your child, and would like to leave a review, email editor@stamma.org.
 You need to be a STAMMA member to do this.
 See how you can become a member for free.

 This is a new page, so we hope it will build over time.